-\textit{How can we encode any arbitrary graph metric that remains independent of both the predefined dimensional size and the nature of the properties, whether structural or positional, categorical or decimal value?} In this work, we propose \textit{Property Encoder} (\textit{PropEnc}), a universal method for transforming any type of graph metric into node features.
+So a natural question arises: \textit{how can we encode any arbitrary graph metric that remains independent of both the predefined dimensional size and the nature of the properties, whether structural or positional, categorical or decimal value?} In this work, we propose \textit{Property Encoder} (\textit{PropEnc}), a versatile method for transforming any type of graph metric into node features.
 Unlike traditional methods that require a fixed feature size, \textit{PropEnc} treats this size as a hyper-parameter, thereby offering greater flexibility.
-Additionally, it can handle properties of any nature, whether structural or positional along with any categorical or with decimal values.
+Moreover, it can process properties of any type, including structural or positional metrics, as well as categorical or continuous values.
+Our results indicate that encoding large social networks with PropEnc using dimensions of $50$ or even fewer not only achieves superior or comparable performance but also significantly reduces the dimensionality of embeddings—from potentially thousands (corresponding to the maximum node degree) to just a few dimensions.
+This reduction substantially decreases the number of parameters, enhancing the efficiency and scalability of the model.
+Additionally, by encoding several other graph contrality measures, we show that PropEnc can be a mean to encode other metrics that may lead to improved performance in different settings.
 The core idea of \textit{PropEnc} lies in its use of histogram representation to encode any given graph metric.
-Specifically, it employs reverse indexing to identify the corresponding indices for each node, based on where their values fall within the main histogram.
-This novel scheme enables the encoding of any kind of graph metrics while preserving positional information at both local and global graph levels.
+Specifically, it leverages reverse indexing to determine the corresponding indices for each node based on the range in which their values fall within the histogram.
+This novel scheme enables the encoding of any kind of graph metric while preserving positional information at both local and global graph levels.